...

 How to Fix a Rusted Fuel Tank – Repair vs Replace

 Rust in a fuel tank is a common and potentially dangerous issue, especially in vehicles older than 10–15 years.
-Moisture, condensation, road salts and the natural wear of metal gradually corrode the tank from the inside and outside.
-As corrosion progresses, rust particles contaminate the fuel, clog filters and injectors, and cause the fuel pump to overheat — ultimately reducing overall engine performance.
+Moisture, condensation, road salt and the natural wear of metal gradually corrode the tank from the inside and outside.
+As corrosion progresses, rust particles contaminate the fuel, clog filters and injectors, and can cause the fuel pump to overheat – ultimately reducing overall engine performance and reliability.

+As an EU manufacturer of plastic fuel tanks, we see in practice how neglected rust damage leads to repeated breakdowns, leaks and, in severe cases, a real safety risk.
 In this guide, we explain how to diagnose rust damage, which repair methods actually work, and how to restore a corroded fuel tank safely.
-We also cover situations when repair is no longer effective and replacing the tank becomes the best option — particularly with a modern plastic fuel tank that offers long-lasting durability and complete resistance to corrosion.
+We also cover situations where repair is no longer effective and replacing the tank becomes the best option – particularly with a modern plastic fuel tank that offers long‑term durability and complete resistance to corrosion.

-Rusted fuel tank repair“ или „fuel tank replacement
+Rusted fuel tank repair or fuel tank replacement

 1. Signs of a Rusted Fuel Tank